Chart Color Schemes

 Collie is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Collie's population was around 9,465 as of Nov 2025.
-This reflected an increase of 653 people since the 2021 Census, which reported a population of 8,812 people.
-The change was inferred from the estimated resident population of 9,408 in June 2024 and an additional 31 validated new addresses since the Census date.
-This level of population equated to a density ratio of 5.5 persons per square kilometer.
-Collie's growth of 7.4% since census positioned it within 1.5 percentage points of the national average (8.9%).
+Collie's population is approximately 9,465 as of November 2025.
+This figure represents an increase of 653 people, a rise of 7.4% since the 2021 Census which reported a population of 8,812.
+The change is inferred from ABS's estimated resident population of 9,408 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 5.5 persons per square kilometer.
+Collie's growth rate of 7.4% since the census is within 1.5 percentage points of the national average of 8.9%, indicating strong fundamentals for growth.
 Population growth was primarily driven by interstate migration, contributing approximately 48.8% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, AreaSearch utilised growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Population projections indicated an above median growth for regional areas nationally, with Collie expected to expand by 1,368 persons to 2041, a total increase of 13.8%.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, regional areas are projected to have above median population growth, with Collie expected to expand by 1,368 persons to 2041, reflecting a total increase of 13.8% over the 17 years.

 Frequently Asked Questions - Population